jakubneubauer/js-simple-streams/README.md

 # simple-streams

 Alternative to [web streams](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
-Is faster than nodejs built-in web-streams implementation.
-The API is similar, but not same.
+Is faster than nodejs built-in web-streams implementation (see below - pass-through scenario about 6x faster) The API is similar, but not same.

 Implementation uses
 [Limited blocking queue](https://www.npmjs.com/package/@jakubneubauer/limited-blocking-queue)
 as a buffer for reading/writing and synchronization mechanism between readers/transformers/writers.

-TODO: Error handling.

 ## Example